GSA/plainlanguage.gov/_pages/resources/articles/plain-language-beyond-a-movement.md

 - "Who in your organization is responsible for how the document's audience receives the message?"
 - "Would clearer documents help your organization succeed?"

-All of that should help deliver the economic and social benefits of clear communication--because the long-term solutions to the problems of poor communication lie in organizations competing (at least to some extent) on the basis of the plainness of their documents.
+All of that should help deliver the economic and social benefits of clear communication—because the long-term solutions to the problems of poor communication lie in organizations competing (at least to some extent) on the basis of the plainness of their documents.

 --------------------------------------------------------------------------------

 ## Footnotes

 1. I presented an earlier version of this paper at _At the Heart of Communication_ The Plain Language Association International (PLAIN) 4th International conference.
-Ramada Hotel and Suites, Toronto, September 26–29, 2002--see www.plainlanguagenetwork.org.
+Ramada Hotel and Suites, Toronto, September 26–29, 2002—see www.plainlanguagenetwork.org.
 Also, I presented a much earlier version at the _Language & the Law Conference,_ The University of Texas at Austin December 6-8, 2001\.
 A conference celebrating the Millionth Volume at the Jamail Center for Legal Research, Tarlton Law Library, at The University of Texas at Austin School of Law.

 2. In the United Kingdom, and Australia, the phrase is more commonly "the plain English movement".